gtv140/Live-chat/README.md

 <!-- ABOUT -->
 <div id="about" class="page">
 <h3>About Live Connect 🚀</h3>
-<p>Live Connect is a cutting-edge chat platform designed for real-time communication.
-Our features include private & group chats, live online status, and interactive messaging.</p>
+<p>Live Connect is a futuristic chat platform designed for fast, secure, and interactive communication.
+Our company is dedicated to delivering the most immersive real-time messaging experience.</p>
 <p>Connect with us on social media:</p>
 <p>
 <a href="https://www.facebook.com/profile.php?id=100084218946114" target="_blank"><i class="fab fa-facebook"></i> Facebook</a> |